mrdexign/use-respo/README.md

 # useRespo

-## a useful react hook for building responsive web pages
+## A useful react hook for building responsive web pages

-it's fast & it's very easy to use :))
+It's fast & it's very easy to use :))

 # How to use ?

-first , install it :
+First , install it :

 ```bash
 yarn install use-respo
 ```

-or if you prefer npm :
+Or if you prefer npm :

 ```bash
 npm i use-respo
 ```

-then use it like a charm :
+Then use it like a charm :

 ```js
 import React from 'react';